 David Hale x J Collab

-You'll be one of only a few powder hounds with these rare J's on your feet!
-I'm building only 350 pair of these Limited edition beauties and hand signing and numbering each pair.
-Grab a yours before these one-of-a-kind skis sell out...
+I'm building only 450 pairs of these Limited edition skis and hand signing and numbering each.
+Grab a pair before these one-of-a-kind works of art sell out.

 - Blister Gear Review